citp/privacy-policy-historical/f/fl/flo/flocabulary.com.md

 You have the right to opt out of emails from us by clicking unsubscribe.
 You may still receive transactional emails from us related to purchases, account expiration, or other necessary communication.

 If you are the manager of a school or district account, you can add, edit or delete teacher and student users of your account.
-You may edit student usernames and passwords.
+You may edit student usernames and passwords if your students provided them.
+If your students used a Google account to sign in, you need to contact Google or your School / District IT Administrator to change name, email address or password.

 If you are a parent, guardian or student, the law allows you access to certain information that may have been provided to Flocabulary by your school or district.
 If you would like to obtain such access, please contact your school or district.

 **b.
 You have the right to delete your information**
 If you are a teacher or administrator, you can contact us to delete your account.
 Teachers and administrators can delete student accounts or contact us and we can delete them for you.
-After a schoolwide account termination and subsequent removal of student data, we may retain securely stored backups in accordance with applicable law, our agreement with the school and our data retention policy, after which point it will be deleted.
+After a school or district account termination and subsequent removal of student data, we may retain securely stored backups in accordance with applicable law, our agreement with the school or district and our data retention policy, after which point it will be deleted.

 **c.
 How we retain and delete your data**
 We will retain personal information collected in connection with free or subscription accounts only for as long as is necessary to provide the services to the account holder, or otherwise per the terms or a contract with a school or district.